Khoiwall/radio-fe/README.md

 - Database: MongoDB

 ### Current Hepler:
--Listen to music
+- Listen to music
--Like the singer (realTime)
+- Like the singer (realTime)
--Comment (realTime)
+- Comment (realTime)
--Log in sign up
+- Log in sign up

 ### Future Hepler:
--Search for songs
+- Search for songs
--More songs
+- More songs
--There is a google code when registering, logging in -Forgot password
+- There is a google code when registering, logging in
--v.v
+- Forgot password
+- v.v